 Petr Jiracek headed the hosts in front just before half-time with Pierre-Michel Lasogga adding a second for a side which had lost their last eight games in all competitions before Slomka replaced Bert van Marwijk this week.

-Dortmund seemed distracted by their upcoming Champions League clash with Zenit St Petersburg as they showed little resistance at the HSV-Arena, and they conceded a third when Hakan Calhanoglu scored with a free-kick from over 40 yards out.
+Dortmund seemed distracted by their upcoming Champions League clash with Zenit St Petersburg as they showed little resistance at the Imtech Arena, and they conceded a third when Hakan Calhanoglu scored with a free-kick from over 40 yards out in added time.